haimkastner/unitsnet-js/Units.md

     -   *Energy density is the amount of energy stored in a substance per unit volume and is measured in J/m³.
 It is sometimes confused with energy per unit mass which is properly called specific energy.*
 - **Entropy**
     -   *Entropy is an important concept in the branch of science known as thermodynamics.
 The idea of "irreversibility" is central to the understanding of entropy.
 It is often said that entropy is an expression of the disorder, or randomness of a system, or of our lack of information about it.
 Entropy is an extensive property.
 It has the dimension of energy divided by temperature, which has a unit of joules per kelvin (J/K) in the International System of Units*
+- **FluidResistance**
+    -   *Fluid Resistance is a force acting opposite to the relative motion of any object moving with respect to a surrounding fluid.
+Fluid Resistance is sometimes referred to as drag or fluid friction.*
 - **Force**
     -   *In physics, a force is any influence that causes an object to undergo a certain change, either concerning its movement, direction, or geometrical construction.
 In other words, a force can cause an object with mass to change its velocity (which includes to begin moving from a state of rest), i.e., to accelerate, or a flexible object to deform, or both.
 Force can also be described by intuitive concepts such as a push or a pull.
 A force has both magnitude and direction, making it a vector quantity.
 It is measured in the SI unit of newtons and represented by the symbol F.*
 - **ForceChangeRate**